llee454/amina/bin/help.md

   -s | --init FILENAME
   Tells Amina to read FILENAME, which must contain valid Scheme code, and to evaluate it before processing data.
+Note: if you need to include Scheme files that are not included in the standard Guile search path, use the GUILE_LOAD_PATH environment variable.

   -w | --warn
   Tells Amina to print out warnings whenever it detects that you are